rednafi/think-async/README.md

 * [How the Heck Does Async/Await Work in Python 3.5?](https://snarky.ca/how-the-heck-does-async-await-work-in-python-3-5/) -> Good intro to async but slightly outdated

 * [Unyielding - Why Threads Are Bad?](https://glyph.twistedmatrix.com/2014/02/unyielding.html) -> Glyph, the creator of the Twisted projects argues why writing multi-threaded code correctly is hard

+* [Some Thoughts on Asynchronous API Design in a Post-Async/Await World](https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/) -> Conundrums of crafting causality-compliant, coroutine-chauffeured concurrency-contraptions—catering callback compliance

 ## Asyncio Overview